Rittenschober-Böhm J, Schwindt E, Hogeveen M, Mader S, Thiele N

 For parents and family

-Parents and family are verbally informed and instructed by healthcare professionals about hand hygiene.
+Parents and family are verbally informed and instructed by healthcare professionals about the importance of hand hygiene and steps of hand disinfection according to the WHO guideline.
+(12)

 For healthcare professionals